 2. Have A Project Budget

-It’s good to have some sense of a client’s budget, before you start doing anything.
-But often a client will claim they don’t know their project budget.
+It’s good to have some sense of a client’s budget before you start doing anything.
+Often a client will claim they don’t know their project budget, which means you’ll need to discuss a few options.

-So when they say they don’t know, it just means you’ll need to discuss a few options – start high, find out what’s above their project budget, and work down from there.
+First, start high.
+Find out what’s above their project budget, and work down from there.
 Even if they don’t think they’ve got a budget, they obviously will have some idea what they think they’re willing to pay for something, and what they’re not.

-But if you can help a client at least work out the limits of their project budget it’ll save a lot of time from having to look at all the possible options, save a lot of time so you can get on with the actual project much faster.
+But if you can help a client at least work out the limits of their project budget it’ll save a lot of time from having to look at all the possible options.

 3. Have A Plan For The Project

-When you’re estimating a project, it’s much easier to do, if you’ve got some sort of a project plan already defined.
-The reality is that you’ll need to edit the project plan align with the estimate, and you’ll need to refine the estimate to align with the project plan.
+When you’re estimating a project, it’s much easier to do if you’ve got at least a simple project plan.
+The reality is that you’ll need to edit the project plan to align with the estimate, and you’ll need to refine the estimate to align with the project plan.

-The relationship between cost estimation and project plan is symbiotic; they feed from one another so if you try and dive straight into an estimate with no plan at all, you’ll discover quickly that you’ll need an accompanying project plan for it to have any meaning.
+The relationship between cost estimation and project plan is symbiotic; they feed from one another.
+If you dive straight into an estimate with no plan, you’ll quickly discover that you’ll need an accompanying project plan for it to have any meaning.

 That said, it can also be helpful for project planning if you do a quick top down estimate.
-Think of it similar to a project plan sketch, to put a stake in the ground and work out how much effort you could afford to apply to different phases of a project to see if it might be feasible.
+Think of it similar to a project plan sketch.
+Its purpose is to put a stake in the ground and work out how much effort you could afford to apply to different phases of a project to see if it might be feasible.

 Top down website estimate example